 ADHD WA Coaches and Counsellors

-If you choose a Coach through ADHD WA, sessions usually take place at our Nedlands office.
+If you choose a Coach or Counsellor through ADHD WA, sessions usually take place at our Nedlands office.
 If you live in a remote area or can’t make it to a face-to-face session, you can also arrange coaching via Skype.
 Prices and available times vary depending on your Specialis.
 ADHD WA Coaches and Counsellors are only accessible by ADHD WA members.

 Elena Trethowan, Provisional Psychologist & Counsellor — available for adult counselling on Tuesdays between 8:30am – 3:30pm and family and child/adolescent counselling on Saturdays between 9:30am – 2:30pm.
 The fees are $60.00 per session.

 Karen Breeze, Adult & Parent Coach — available Fridays between 9:30am – 1:15pm for $60.00 per session.